 BGD Partner Daniel Boots Co-Authors Common Sense Guide to Copyright Online

 BGD partner Daniel L. Boots has co-authored the “Common Sense Guide to Copyright Online” with SpinWeb Content Manager Stephanie Fisher.
-The 24-page e-book discusses common questions that arise when managing online content, and is now available for free download.
+The 24-page e-book discusses common questions that arise when managing online content.

 Copyright laws can be deceivingly complicated, and have become even more so in recent years.
 Digital technology has made image sharing, music downloading, and other forms of copying from the Internet all too easy for one to infringe unknowingly another’s copyrighted work.
 This has altered the common perception of what is allowed under the law.
 While perceptions may have changed, the law has not always necessarily kept up in this new age.